Torsoto/typeflix/README.md

 # Typeflix

-Welcome to the Typewriting online game!
-This is a theme-based game that tests your typing speed and accuracy with different levels of difficulty.
+Welcome to Typeflix!
+This is a theme-based typewriting game that tests your typing speed and accuracy with different levels of difficulty.

 ## Features
 - Theme-based: We have different themes based on your favourite TV-Shows, Movies and Animes!